Think about the possibility

 - Written by IELTS Mentor

-Be prepared for the possible questions you might be asked in the speaking module.
-In Speaking session there are generally 3 parts.
-In part 1 you will be asked basic questions.
+Be prepared for the possible questions you might be asked in the speaking test.
+In the speaking session, there are 3 parts.
+In part 1, you will be asked basic questions about yourself.
 There are only so many possible basic questions that can be asked about someone.
 You can easily be prepared for every possibility.
 Go through and write down all the possibilities and a good answer for each.
 When you’re asked about your family, don’t have to struggle to come up with descriptions for your family members.
 Practice ahead of time and know what you are going to say.
 Right now as you are reading this, stop and take a minute to answer each of these following questions.
 If you were asked these in an interview, what would you say?

 1. Please describe yourself.